-Our spotters will tell you it’s the amazing food in local eateries; the unique neighborhoods riddled with lovely hidden spots; it’s the energetic feeling of the city (never an off-day); it’s the openness and feeling of freedom experienced by the people in the city; it’s the endless parties in summer.
+Our spotters will tell you it’s the amazing food in local eateries; the unique neighborhoods riddled with lovely hidden spots and it’s the energetic feeling of the city (never an off-day).
+It’s the openness and feeling of freedom experienced by the people in the city.
+There is an endless number of parties in summer.

 Here are our picks for some of the most unique, local gems in Montreal, discovered by our very own team of Spotters.

 Montreal is home to all sorts of locations where you can practice a large range of activities.
 Zéro Gravité is a multipurpose space on Papineau Avenue just east of downtown Montreal.
 They have all these beautiful climbers making their way up and down 11m of wall height in the main room.

 Besides being a very popular climbing center, my favorite part of Zéro Gravité is its yoga studio upstairs.
 With its creaky wooden floors, greenery, high ceilings, and windows spanning across an entire wall, the space is charming and well suited to its purpose.

 The morning classes are filled with natural light, which I really enjoy in my yoga practice! —Lucia Capretti

 In the summertime, if I’m not out of town, I like to enjoy the green spots that Montreal offers us.
 One of my favorite choices: Jeanne-Mance Park.
 It’s huge – 14,2294 hectare (1,531,639 square feet), separated by Park Avenue, just at the foot of the famous mountain in Montreal: Mount-Royal.

 The park features a variety of activities (playground for toddlers, paddling pool, tennis and soccer court and an outdoor skating rink all winter) or you can just sit on the gras and enjoy the green surroundings!